If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 Let’s be clear…

-This is still not officially set in stone, but an agreement between the City of Philadelphia / Mayor Parker’s Administration and the Philadelphia Seventy Sixers has been made.
+This is still not officially set in stone and it’s unlikely that , but an agreement between the City of Philadelphia / Mayor Parker’s Administration and the Philadelphia Seventy Sixers has been made.
 Now City Council will need to approve it.
 Let’s say that it passes (it will), there will still be lots of protests and town hall meetings to keep this thing from moving forward in Chinatown, but all signs point towards a new arena in Center City opening within the next seven or so years.

 A lot can happen in a year, let alone seven, but with the big breaking news of the agreement, let’s talk Sixers in the heart of the city.
 The traffic, the economy, the vibe, and everything else that goes with it.